 When I was younger, I used to try and recreate popular games.
-I made a Pac-Man clone and a BreakOut-clone is a sort of drag-and-drop engine.
+I made a Pac-Man clone and a BreakOut clone is a sort of drag-and-drop engine.
 It was rather easy and required almost no programming knowledge.
 I was inspired by the various games I played from Popcap, GameHouse or Reflexive Entertainment.
 Yeah, I played casual games and enjoyed them a lot.
 Being a gamer doesn’t mean you need to play hardcore games all day.
 Today, I almost spent the whole day watching my favorite TV-series and playing casual games.
 So, let’s dig up a few games off my past and let’s talk about them.
 Are they any good or are they just games for the gamers who take gaming not that seriously?
 Let’s dive in!
 And as usual, feel free to leave a comment with your opinion about the games and/or content of the article.

 Casual games aren’t real games.

 Let me be clear on one thing.
-The games I played in the past where games from the developers of Peggle, Plants vs Zombies, Dinner Dash, Cubis 2, Luxor and others.
+The games I played in the past were games from the developers of Peggle, Plants vs Zombies, Dinner Dash, Cubis 2, Luxor and others.
 The issue with these games are that they can be produced rather quickly.
 I’m not saying that they can be created without a lot of effort, but when I saw how quick some publishers could publish the games… It was kinda scary.
 Once I saw a game becoming really popular in the summer and the sequel dropped around the holidays at the end of the year.

 In my eyes, they are real games that we can play when we feel like playing a game but don’t feel like playing a big budget game.
 Or in-between releases.
 I’m even happy to see that some games hit mainstream and got accepted by the hardcore community.
 As a personal sidenote, I feel I float somewhere in that middle zone.
-I play a lot of different kind of games.
+I play a lot of different kinds of games.
 The main thing I care about is to have fun with my games.
 They deliver on that without any doubts.
 In any case, I think I made my point.
-Now, let’s take a look at 2 of these games I played in the past and I’ll tell you why I think they are worth playing.
+Now, let’s take a look at 2 of these games I played in the past, and I’ll tell you why I think they are worth playing.

 Games, games and more games.